Academic Regulations and Graduation Requirements: Common Advising Questions

 The University Major is an interdisciplinary program of study designed by a student and sponsored by at least three faculty members.
 Applications for University Majors are made through the Deans’ Office and must be approved by the University Majors Committee.
 The fall application deadline for the University Major is November 1; the spring deadline is April 1.

 What is oversubscription?

-The oversubscription rule is designed to prevent a student from building a program of study that is too narrow and limits the number of credits in departments and other categories that a student can count toward graduation.
+Oversubscription is designed to prevent a student from building a program of study that is too narrow and limits the number of credits in departments and other categories that a student can count toward graduation.

 How is oversubscription monitored?

-The Credit Analysis Report, available through the e-portfolio, records each student’s academic history to show progress toward meeting graduation requirements and monitors oversubscription.
+Through the Credit Analysis Report, available through the e-portfolio.
+It records each student’s academic history to show progress toward meeting graduation requirements and monitors oversubscription.

 How can errors in a student’s course schedule be corrected?